motiur3214/User_Management/README.md

-A simple User management System with admin and user dashboard
+A simple User Management System with an admin and user dashboard Pull from the development branch

 -Features:

   -User:

     -Login
-    -LogOut
+    -Logout
     -Update
     -Remove